4 Wide vs long format

 # ℹ 2,267 more rows

-Note that in the same way as above you can change different patterns, e.g. removing part of the strings.
-There are even more complex things we can do, but we will keep it for later as it requires some knowledge of regex rules.
-Here I created a new column where I removed indication that the species belongs to a complex, i.e.the part of the string saying it is an aggregate, I also prepared a column “check” where I compare if the new and old name are equal or not and filtered just those cases where they are not.
+Note that, just as above, you can change different patterns, e.g., remove part of the strings.
+There are even more complex things we can do, but we will save them for later, as they require some knowledge of regular expression rules.
+Here, I created a new column where I removed the indication that the species belongs to a complex, i.e., the part of the string saying it is an aggregate.
+I also prepared a column “check” where I compare the new and old names to determine if they are equal or not, and filtered only those cases where they are not.
 This should show me exactly the changed rows.
-If I am happy with the result, I can then remove the lines with this check and I can even rewrite the original column.
+If I am satisfied with the result, I can then remove the lines using this check and even rewrite the original column.

 spe %>%